PanSem/onedrivecli/README.md

 # OneDrivecli ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-Onedrivecli is a program which can organize your cloud from command line
+Onedrivecli is a program that allows you to organize your cloud storage from the command line

 ![alt text](https://github.com/PanSem/onedrivecli/blob/master/ps.png)